GaelDuclocherRougelot/GaelDuclocherRougelot/README.md

 # Hey there !
 I’m Gaël.

-Full stack JavaScript developer specialized in NodeJS.😎
+Web developer specialized in NodeJS.😎

 I have dedicated the last two years to learning coding and its universe in my free time in order to consider a reconversion.
 Subsequently, during my 5 month training at O'Clock school, I was able to deepen my front & back knowledge.
 I love sharing and learning new things every day!